 Specific methods of providing information and addressing injury prevention, technology, and facilities are the prerogative and responsibility of the institution.

-5. Learning Outcomes
+4. Learning Outcomes

-The B.A. in Music, B.M. in Performance (Voice), and B.M. in Music Education programs were designed and are assessed according to the following learning outcomes:
+The B.M. program and its concentrations were designed and are assessed according to the following learning outcomes: